Abandoned & Little-Known Airfields:

 The former hangars had also been removed at some point between 1980-94.

-As seen in the March 2004 USGS aerial photo, a large industrial facility now covers the site of Reeves Field.
+As seen in a 202 aerial view looking northwest, a large industrial facility covers the site of Reeves Field.

 The only trace which appears to remain of the Naval Air Station is a single seaplane ramp leading down into the water.